Run Lola Run Review Header

 • Trailer

 A lot of Run Lola Run is Lola running down streets, and these frantic races are kept interesting each loop (I won’t spoil how many) by manic and pop editing and soundtrack.
 That’s not to say the editing and style of the film is a substance only.
-There’s a surprising amount of things happening in every moment of the film, and writer and director Tom Tykwer plan enough seeds that almost require an immediate rewatch.
+There’s a surprising amount of things happening in every moment of the film, and writer and director Tom Tykwer plants enough seeds that almost require an immediate rewatch.
 The time-loop is used to put the characters through tests and examine them and their lives repeatedly.
-This includes those minor characters on the streets I mentioned before, whose future visions we see change each loop, almost as if what Lola affects the lives around her, even in ways she can’t understand.
+This includes those minor characters on the streets I mentioned before, whose future visions we see change each loop, almost as if Lola affects the lives around her, even in ways she can’t understand.
 The film’s high ending is earned, but it’s the heartfelt minutes in the lead-up that reveal the film’s true heart, a story told in the background that is easy to miss.

 A fifteen-minute feature and commentary with Director Tom Tykwer and star Franka Potente are all the extra material on the disc here, which is a little light, but they’re both quality behind-the-scenes content.
 This release saves you the choice of having to listen to the previously released English dub and instead only includes original German-language audio with subtitles.

 I’ve forever seen the poster and box art for the VHS/DVD of Run Lola Run growing up.
 The local video rental store owner must have loved the film because there was a poster on the wall for years.
-Understandably, it’s a unique film, even if the time-loop mechanic has been used and explored a bunch in the years since this is an art-pop piece of European film history and well worth watching.
+Understandably, it’s a unique film, even if the time-loop mechanic has been used and explored a bunch in the years since.
+This is an art-pop piece of European film history and well worth watching.

 Film Score